 California Environmental Legislation and Policy Clinic

-In the Clinic seminar, students learn the nuts and bolts of the California legislative process, legislative drafting, and lobbying.
+In this Clinic seminar, students learn the nuts and bolts of the California legislative process, legislative drafting, and lobbying.
 Guest speakers include attorneys, policymakers, and lobbyists at a variety of state agencies and organizations.
 Through their clinical work, students make valuable connections with environmental advocates, policy experts, and the legislative staffers with whom they collaborate.

 Read More